severian5it/ResidenceGiulioCesare/README.md

 Other issues involved the JavaScript-powered scrolling which at some point was not adapting to new component added, and this meant refactoring from the original version.

+Moreover Navigation with key was not enabled by default on galley modals, so I had to write a jQuery function on my own.

 # Deployment

 Site has been developed on PyCharm and pushed to GitHub via terminal commands.